HITECHCRIME/HC_OVERVIEW/README.md

 (rewrite, rewrite, establish the facts then recount it a lot, perceptive enough to plug in a style of the block, skip to the timeline from hours before coz what’s trending right now won’t make it to top, let's not make it stop)
 - MOTHNODE_ Noceur (one who stays up late)
 - MOTHNODE_ Nyctophiliac
-- MOTHNODE_ Acquainted With The Night “there are times in the darkness when you feel like you are the only one perceiving the world in its purest form, savour that feeling as when the light comes you will be blinded (with distractions)” creatures of the hollow night, filling the void, running towards the light. often thought to myself what’s this prowl meant to mean, long trek into depths, saved the state just before it became too clear, born hazed doesn’t make it real for the cause is still unseen
+- MOTHNODE_ Acquainted With The Night
+“there are times in the darkness when you feel like you are the only one perceiving the world in its purest form, savour that feeling as when the light comes you will be blinded (with distractions)” creatures of the hollow night, filling the void, running towards the light. often thought to myself what’s this prowl meant to mean, long trek into depths, saved the state just before it became too clear, born hazed doesn’t make it real for the cause is still unseen

--
+- MOTHNODE_ Oathbreaker, come and see, come and see oathbreakers in the wild, behold with sight and kneel before what fate has brought to thee
 -
 -